3D Scanners

 Handheld Scanner

 Capable of scanning larger objects.
-This scanner is stored in the MediaLab.
-Objects must not be reflective nor clear to capture an accurate scan.
+This scanner is stored in the MediaLab (Horizon Hall 1410).

 Two students scanning a motorcycle in the MediaLab using the handheld scanner and makeshift backdrops.